nand2mario/usb_hid_host/doc/usb_hid_host.md

 ```

 * **Series Resistors**: Connect a 15K resistors between D- and GND, and another between D+ and GND for impedance matching.
 See [Gowin USB 1.1 SoftPHY IP](https://www.gowinsemi.com/upload/database_doc/1328/document/6073e6c99b401.pdf).

+The Icesugar-Pro demo project is similar.
+Note that D+ is pin `G3` and D- is pin `G4`.
+See [board pinout](https://github.com/wuxx/icesugar-pro/blob/master/doc/iCESugar-pro-pinmap.png).

 ## The Microcode Processor (UKP)
 * Each instruction has a 4-bit OP code, and 0-3 4-bit operands.